Andreluizfc/pytorch-face-generation/README.md

 # pytorch-face-generation

-Udacity Deep Learning Nanodegree project
+Repository for Udacity Deep Learning Nanodegree project for generating faces with GANs